Dr. Raymond Y. Wang, Metabolic Disorders

 • Board Certified: Clinical Genetics, Clinical and Biochemical Genetics

-Raymond Wang, M.D. is the Director of the multidisciplinary Foundation of Caring Lysosomal Storage Disorder Program at CHOC and a board certified clinical geneticist and biochemical genetics specialist.
+Dr. Raymond Wang, M.D., is a distinguished clinical geneticist and biochemical genetics specialist based at CHOC Children’s Hospital in Orange, CA. As the Director of the Foundation of Caring Lysosomal Storage Disorder Program, Dr. Wang oversees a multidisciplinary team dedicated to the comprehensive care and advancement of treatments for patients with rare lysosomal storage disorders.
 Dr. Wang is aware of the challenges faced by patients and families with rare diseases such as lysosomal storage disorders.
-He has committed the program to provide:

 Clinical Interests